Increasing 46 by 13 Percent: A thorough look

 - Add the result to the original number (46).

 This method provides a quick and efficient solution, particularly useful for more complex calculations.
-However, understanding the underlying principles remains essential.
+On the flip side, understanding the underlying principles remains essential.

 Beyond the Calculation: Practical Applications and Real-World Examples